Skip to main content

 What is shipper container inspection documentation software?

 Shipper inspection documentation software is a structured platform for capturing, storing, and retrieving photographic evidence of container condition at pickup and return.
-It links every photo to an ISO 6346-validated container number with preserved timestamp and GPS metadata, creating an independent evidence record that protects the shipper or freight forwarder in container deposit and repair claim disputes.
+It links mobile-captured records to a check-digit-verified container number, retains the capture timestamp, and can include the device-recorded location when enabled and available.
+This gives the shipper or freight forwarder an independent record to reference in container deposit and repair charge disputes.

 Does the platform work equally for CNEE-side port deposits and lessee-side equipment rental deposits?